-The Authority comprises eighteen (18) Members, each of whom must be an elected councillor of one of the five constituent District Councils comprised within Merseyside.
-The constituent Councils appoint elected Members to the Authority in accordance with the provisions of the Local Government Act 1985.
-These appointments are made (subject to compliance with the political balance requirements of the Local Government and Housing Act 1989) in the following numbers:-
+The Authority comprises nineteen (19) Members, 18 of whom are elected councillors of one of the five constituent District Councils comprised within Merseyside as well as the Police & Crime Commissioner for Merseyside.
+The constituent Councils appoint elect Members to the Authority in accordance with the provisions of the Local

+Government Act 1985.
+The Police and Crime Commissioner is elected across Merseyside and is a member pursuant to the Policing and Crime Act 2017.
+The Councillor appointments are made (subject to compliance with the political balance requirements of the Local Government and Housing Act 1989) in the following numbers:-

 Liverpool 6 Members

 Wirral 4 Members

 Sefton 4 Members

 St. Helens 2 Members

 Knowsley 2 Members